Cheap TV deals are in season right now. Currently, you can save from $50 to $1,000 off your dream TV — if you know where to look.

 - Stay away from refurbished TVs (unless the savings are massive).
 The problem with refurbished TVs is that if your TV has more dents and scratches than you anticipated, return shipping is usually on you, and shipping a large TV can get expensive very quickly.

-- Check out our full list of TV buying tips.
+- Check out our full list of TV buying guide.

 The best TV sales to browse